unlock-protocol/unlock/unlock-protocol-com/blog/unlock-2021-review.md

 While the Unlock checkout allows users to authenticate and purchase NFT memberships using their crypto wallet, we didn’t want people who don’t use crypto to be left out.

-In July, we released credit card support, powered by Stripe., through which community members can [buy NFT memberships with their credit card](https://unlock-protocol.com/blog/credit-card-nft).
+In July, we released credit card support, powered by Stripe, through which community members can [buy NFT memberships with their credit card](https://unlock-protocol.com/blog/credit-card-nft).
 This means developers and creators can extend NFT memberships to users who don’t yet have a crypto wallet.

 ![credit card](/images/blog/unlock-2021-review/creditcard.png)